 This course is aimed for Managers or individuals who would like to improve on effective methods and techniques to critical thinking

-After this interactive course you will be able to:
+After this interactive course participants will be able to:

 - Use different thought approaches at different times to yield better results